Higher geometric sheaf theories: Higher geometric sheaves

-In order to finish the proof, we are therefore left to present an $\infty$-topos $\mathcal{E}$ which has the properties listed in 1 and 2.
-Therefore, we simply note that the $\infty$-topos of sheaves $\mathrm{Sh}_{\tau}(\mathcal{C})$ on any sub-canonical 1-site $(\mathcal{C},\tau)$ where $\mathcal{C}$ has pullbacks satisfies property 1.
-Indeed, since it is sub-canonical, it is generated by the representables $\mathcal{C}\xrightarrow{y}\hat{\mathcal{C}}\rightarrow\mathrm{Sh}_{\tau}(\mathcal{C})$.
+In order to finish the proof, we are left to present an $\infty$-topos $\mathcal{E}$ which has the properties listed in 1 and 2.
+Therefore, we simply note that the $\infty$-topos of sheaves $\mathrm{Sh}_{J}(\mathcal{C})$ on any small sub-canonical 1-site $(\mathcal{C},J)$ where $\mathcal{C}$ has pullbacks satisfies Property 1.
+Indeed, due to sub-canonicity $\mathrm{Sh}_{J}(\mathcal{C})$ is generated by the representables $\mathcal{C}\xrightarrow{y}\mathrm{Sh}_{J}(\mathcal{C})$.
 As $\mathcal{C}$ is of finite homotopy type, each representable is of finite homotopy type and thus is in particular hypercomplete.
-An example of such an $\infty$-topos which is not hypercomplete is the localic Dugger-Hollander-Isaksen-topos we used for other examples as well (\cite[11.3]{rezkhtytps}). \end{proof}
+An example of such an $\infty$-topos which is not hypercomplete itself is the localic Dugger-Hollander-Isaksen-topos we used for other examples as well \cite[Section 11.3]{rezkhtytps}. \end{proof}